sartajofficial/basic-java-projects/README.md

-# basic-java-projects
+# basic-java-LinkShortenerProject
-This repository is created to store basic Java projects.
+This repository is created to store basic Java LinkShortenerProject.

 Project List:
 - URL Shortener